Shailendra114/AWS-Cloud-Cost-Optimization---Identifying-Stale-Resources/README.md

 In summary, the choice between ECS and EKS depends on factors such as familiarity with AWS services, preference for managed vs. self-managed solutions, and specific requirements for container orchestration and management.
 ECS offers simplicity and integration with AWS services, while EKS provides flexibility and compatibility with the Kubernetes ecosystem.

+Kubernetes is an open source coantiner orchestration environment.
+On top of it maany comapny have made their own distribution like AKS(Azure kubernetes service), GKE(google kubernetes engine), EKS( elastic kubernetes service), openshift, etc.